Rockets aren’t enough. Jeff Bezos and the growing commercial space industry now want to build space stations.

 Starlab would create the George Washington Carver “science park,” a laboratory named for the famed scientist.

 The Orbital Reef station to be built by Blue Origin and Sierra Nevada would serve a similar purpose, and the companies would market it to countries around the world as well.
-“This isn’t an American station, this will be a global station that will carry on the proud international legacy of the ISS," said Mike Gold, a Redwire, executive vice president.
+“This isn’t an American station, this will be a global station that will carry on the proud international legacy of the ISS," said Mike Gold, a Redwire executive vice president.

 While Blue Origin and Sierra Space said they have already invested heavily in the system and have been working on it for some time, but it’s not clear how much they’ve put in so far — or even how much money would be available through federal contracts.